Translate

 Dotted line marks the boundary of Judah and Benjamin

 In addition, there are numerous important Kabalistic or mystical concepts and references to the southeast.
-But, here Ronny Reich conclusively resolved that the only portion of Judah's land that can possibly intersect the southeast corner of the altar plinth was recently found at the rock-cut-temple, in the City of David and that was last used at the time of Jacob.
-Further, the only water system at this site, an essential requirement for frequent temple sacrifices, was last used around 3500 years ago.
+But, here Ronny Reich conclusively resolved that the only portion of Judah's land that can possibly intersect the southeast corner of the altar plinth was recently found at the rock-cut-temple, in the City of David and that was used at the time of the patriarchs.
+Further, the only water system at this site, an essential requirement for frequent temple sacrifices, was last used in 1535 BCE, which overlaps with the last 30 years of Jacob's life in the region.

 The 12th Century commentator Rashi, rendered the the altar base: